School of Engineering

 A Message from the Dean

-The five graduate programs in the School of Engineering – Master of Science degrees in Applied Data Sciences, in Electrical and Computer Engineering, in Management of Technology, in Mechanical Engineering, and in Software Engineering – are driven by the needs of the School's constituencies, the students, and their employers, who establish multifaceted requirements for current knowledge and skills at the workplace.
+The six graduate programs in the School of Engineering – Master of Science degrees in Cybersecurity, Data Science, Electrical and Computer Engineering, Management of Technology, Mechanical Engineering, and Software Engineering – are driven by the needs of the School's constituencies, the students, and their employers, who establish multifaceted requirements for current knowledge and skills at the workplace.

 The Management of Technology program includes courses from the MBA program in the Dolan School of Business.
 In further response to workplace needs, the School has also instituted pathways to five-year dual-degree BS/MS programs in Software Engineering, Mechanical Engineering, Electrical and Computer Engineering, Data Science, and Management of Technology.
 Finally, the School offers graduate certificate programs, each comprised of a sequence of four courses, to benefit practicing engineers who are in need of specialized knowledge and skills in Data Science and Big Data Technologies, Cyber Security, Network Technology, or Web and Mobile Application Development.